Antonio Vas

-Antonio Vas (born 29 December 1964), is an Indian politician from Goa.
-He is the current member of Goa Legislative Assembly representing the Cortalim Assembly constituency.
-Vas contested as an Independent candidate in 2022 Goa Legislative Assembly election and emerged victorious.
-He defeated two term Aam Aadmi Party MLA, Alina Saldanha by a margin of 4167 votes.
+Antonio Vas (born 29 December 1964) is an Indian politician who serves as a member of the Goa Legislative Assembly, representing the Cortalim Assembly constituency.
+He contested as an Independent candidate in the 2022 Goa Legislative Assembly election and emerged victorious by defeating two term Aam Aadmi Party MLA, Alina Saldanha by a margin of 4,167 votes.

 Early and personal life

 Antonio Vas was born to Mateus Vas in Goa.
 He completed his Secondary School Certificate from Our Lady of Perpetual Succor High School, Cortalim in 1986.
 He currently resides at Arvale, Cortalim, Goa.
 He is a bus operator and fish trader by profession.